 Alicante is a port city on the Eastern coast of Spain in the Catalonia region.
 This program offers a wide variety of courses in art history, cinema, international relations and literature.
 The program begins with a 3-week intensive language study, complemented with an orientation to social, cultural, and academic issues in Spain.
 For the rest of the semester you will enroll in two Spanish language courses and two Spanish-taught area studies courses.
 Advance your language skills while immersing yourself in the city's diverse offerings.
-Information about the range of courses on this program can be found at the CIEE website.
+Information about the range of courses on this program can be found at the CIEE Alicante, Language and Culture website.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the CIEE Alicante Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies webpage.